Home » Metabolism » Metabolic Health » Overweight Children

 Defining Obesity

-Whenever you worry about weight and young people, the issue of body image is of real concern.
+Whenever you worry about weight loss and young people, the issue of body image is of real concern.
 Because of the media, many young people have a distorted idea of what a healthy appearance should be.
 Many parents also are in denial about their child’s weight problems.
 Both of these reasons make it important to understand what is meant by being overweight and being obese.

 Today, the main measurement is called the body mass index (BMI).
 This index takes into calculation your child’s age and height to determine whether or not his or her weight is appropriate.
-If a teen’s BMI is higher than between 85% and 95% of peers, he or she is classified as overweight.
+If a teen’s is higher than between 85% and 95% of peers, he or she is classified as overweight.
 Teenage obesity is defined as an adolescent whose BMI is higher than 95% of other teens.

 Reducing the Risk